 Want to play a fun game with your family at the dinner table?
-Ask them to guess which ingredients are in this pie.
+Ask them to guess which ingredients are in this pumpkin chocolate pie.
 I’m sure that they will never guess that what makes it smooth and creamy is …. wait for it … TOFU!

-Yep, filled with plant-based protein and pureed pumpkin, this pie is actually nutritious for you!
+Yep, filled with plant-based protein and pureed pumpkin, this pumpkin chocolate pie is actually nutritious for you!
 Most people think that tofu is just for savory dishes, but I love using silken tofu in desserts, smoothies, baked goods, but especially in pies!
 (I tend to use extra firm tofu in my savory dishes.)

 I’ve served Pumpkin Chocolate Pie countless times over years and it’s always a hit.
 Plus, it’s so easy to make!
 Need more inspiration to make this recipe?
 Watch this video: